-And I found myself coming back with the Poor Traveler team, and then the third time with my relatives.
+Months later, I was back with the Poor Traveler team, and then for the third time with my relatives.
 And recently, I returned with the whole North Philippines Visitors Bureau’s Lakbay Norte 8 participants.
 You would think I’d be tired of Baler by now but I still enjoyed every bit of it.
 I think my friends and I fell four letters short when we coined our hashtag on our very first trip.
 It should have been this — #BalerBinabalikan.

 Baler, despite its growing tourism industry, has maintained its laidback vibe which I love.
 The scenic drive presents travelers with a long (sometimes winding) stretch of lush fields and forests and provincial tableau.
 Baler and other nearby towns boast various attractions, whether involving nature and challenging activities or downtown chill time.
 Here are some of the places to visit and things to do in Baler.

 Sabang Beach is synonymous to the town of Baler.
 Most of the resorts and business establishments are concentrated around the beach area.
 The sand is fine and brown (dark brown when wet) but it actually doesn’t matter because the main draw is the swell.
 Here, beginners and pro surfers gather for the love of riding the waves.
 During high noon and when the waters are flat, the blue hue is visible instead of the foamy swells.
 After a day of being tossed here and there by the waves, reward yourself with a massage or spa service.